[[caption-width-right:328:Dustin Hoffman + red sequins = awesome]]

 * IHaveNothingToSayToThat: When Sandy asks Michael about some flowers he's received.

-* InsultBackfire: Sandy rants to Michael about Dorothy's role on the show, calling her a "wimp" who does nothing to advance women's perspectives.
-Since Michael ''is'' Dorothy, he takes the criticism and uses it to alter how he plays her portrayal of Emily.
+* InsultBackfire: Sandy rants to Michael about Dorothy's supposedly tough character on the soap, calling her a "wimp" and saying she should write her own lines if they're the problem.
+Since Michael ''is'' Dorothy, he takes the suggestion and starts doing exactly that.

 * JustFriends: Subverted with Michael and Sandy, who aren't in love with each other, yet sleep together and start dating because Michael doesn't want to tell her his secret.
 Michael proceeds to be a much worse boyfriend than he was friend.